Vibram FiveFingers Lontra Review Facts

 that a runner encounters.
 The upper portion of the shoe is where durability concerns may creep up.
 While the upper here is thicker and more substantial than other barefoot shoes, it still could be prone to premature wear and tear.
 Runners should pay close attention to where the uppers meet the outsole along each of the toe pockets.
 This is the most likely place for durability to be an issue.

 Weatherproof shoes need to have a certain amount of protection from the elements.
 The outsole of the Lontra will provide enough protection to run across most types of terrain.
 Small rocks and roots shouldn't be a problem for the bottom of the runner's foot.
 The outsole lugs should also protect from mud and slippery grass terrain.
-The high ankle of these shoes also protect against higher grass or areas where the ankle could be more vulnerable to the elements.
+The high ankle of these shoes also protects against higher grass or areas where the ankle could be more vulnerable to the elements.
 These protective elements help the Lontra stand out against even some of the best trail running shoes

 on the market.